 A daily act of Collective Worship is provided for all children, some acts of worship are held in class and these are special times for children to reflect and explore their thoughts and feelings.

-We are fortunate that we are supported by our local 'Open the Book' team from St Peter's Church in the village and Revd.
-Sarah Lunn from Chollerton who regularly lead fun and interesting worships.
+We are fortunate that we are supported by our local church -St Peter's in the village and Revd.
+Sarah Lunn regularly leads fun and interesting worships in school.

 We are most proud of: